ComNets-Bremen/inbaverSim/README.md

   <img src="./res/images/simple-ccn-network.png" width="300"/>
 </p>

-The second network is similar to the first one but with connections to CN based sensor networks.
+The second network is similar to the first one but with connections to CCN based sensor networks.

 <p align="center">